he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Phantom Steed.md

 ---
 **Heightened (4th)** The steed has a Speed of 60 feet, can walk on water, and ignores areas of natural difficult terrain.
 **Heightened (5th)** The steed has a Speed of 60 feet, can walk on water, and ignores areas of natural difficult terrain.
-It can also [[Air Walk]] but must end its turn on solid ground or fall.
+It can also [[DATABASE/spell/Air Walk|air walk]] but must end its turn on solid ground or fall.
 **Heightened (6th)** The steed can walk or fly at a Speed of 80 feet, can walk on water, and ignores natural difficult terrain.